-As to the first, I am not aware that he As to the first, I am not aware that he makes any specific "claims to the world's faith in his past or present seership;" and I have said nothing of the reliability of his "seership."
+As to the first, I am not aware that he makes any specific "claims to the world's faith in his past or present seership;" and I have said nothing of the reliability of his 'seership."
 If he makes "claims upon the world's faith in his seership," what are the claims?
 Can Inquirer tell?
-When we have a definite statement of his "claims to the world's faith in his seership," it may be proper to analyze them, and if "no error" can be found in such claims, who can dispute them?
-His psychic experiences are on pute them?
+When we have a definite statement of his "claims to the world's faith in his seership," it may be proper to analyze them, and if "no error" can be found in such claims, who can dis-pute them?
 His psychic experiences are on record.
 What he has published of his life, is ours to review and criticise, if we will.
 Is this record reliable?
-If not, shall we wait till Mr. Davis is dead and then impeach him?
-In the second proposition it is said, that "there is nothing in the whole record of his life that will not bear inspec-tion and analysis."
-If this "record" be limited to his public career, his autobiography, all I have to say, is that I have not made any such affirmation, but simply call-ed for the proof if those claims will not bear analysis.
+If not, shall we wait till Mr. Davis is dead and then impeach bim?
+In the second proposition it is sald, that "there is nothing in the whole record of his life that will not bear inspec-tion and analysis."
+If this "record" be limited to his public career, his autobiography, all I have to say, is that I have not made any such affirmation, but simply called for the proof if those claims will not bear analysis.
 But his private record is not our property.
 We have no right to "inspect or analyze" it; and my appeal in no way implied any reference to his private record.
 The third proposition forces upon me specifications which were distinctly excluded in the language of my article.
-"Every statement he may have made, of whatever nature or kind, is strictly true."
+"Every statement be may have made, of whatever nature or kind, is strictly true."
+Why should our critic go out of his way to be a strictly true. ever nature or kind, is strictly true."
 Why should our critic go out of his way to include qualifications which were especially excluded in the article he professes to represent.
 In the first place, I have nowhere claimed that "every statement he may have made," in any department, "is strictly true."
-But if not true, and critics are walting to impeach him, is it not fair to demand their testimony while the seer is here to answer?
-But my challenge did not make the demand or imply any affirmation of the truthfulness of his statements, of any "nature or kind," save his "psychic experiences and autobiography."
-It simply asks if any "claim made by Mr. Davis in respect to his psychic experiences and autobiography, will not bear analysis," that it be met and exposed now, if ever What is there so "unseered" in if ever.
-What is there so "unseemly" in
+But if not true, and critics are waiting to impeach him, is it not fair to demand their testimony while the seer is here to answer!
+But my challenge did not make the demand or imply any affirmation of the truthruiness of his statements, of any "nature or kind," save his "psychic experiences and autobiography."
+It simply asks if any "claim made by Mr. Davis in respect to his psychic experiences and autobiography."
+It is to be met and exposed now, if ever.
+What is there so "unseemly" in this?

 What does Mr. Davis claim?
-"Infallibili-Does he claim that "every statement Continued on Eighth Page
+"Infallibili-ty)?"
+Does he claim that "every statement